Female Fertility

 Ectopic Pregnancy:

-Occurring outside the uterus, often within the fallopian tube, ectopic pregnancies can result in damage and blockage.
+Occurring outside the uterus and often within the fallopian tube, ectopic pregnancies can result in damage or removal of the tubes.

 How do blocked tubes impact fertility?

-Blocked tubes hinder the union of egg and sperm, making natural conception challenging.
-In cases where fertilisation does occur but the fertilised egg cannot traverse the blocked tube to reach the uterus, ectopic pregnancy may ensue, presenting a serious medical concern.
+Blocked tubes make it hard for the egg and sperm to meet, making natural conception difficult.
+In cases where fertilisation does occur, but the egg can’t move through the blocked tube to the uterus, an ectopic pregnancy may result, which is a serious medical concern.

 How do you diagnose and treat blocked tubes?

 The diagnosis of blocked fallopian tubes typically involves a comprehensive assessment, including a review of medical history, physical examinations, imaging tests, and minimally invasive procedures such as hysterosalpingography (HSG).
-In the latter procedure, contrast dye is introduced into the uterus, and X-rays are utilised to visualise the fallopian tubes.
+In a HSG, contrast dye is introduced into the uterus and X-rays are taken to visualise the fallopian tubes.

-Treatment strategies vary based on the degree of blockage.
-Mild blockages may be addressed through fertility medications or minimally invasive procedures like laparoscopy to enhance tube function.
-In cases of severe or irreparable blockages, assisted reproductive technologies such as IVF can bypass the fallopian tubes, thereby increasing the likelihood of pregnancy.
+Treatment strategies vary based on the severity of the blockage.
+Mild blockages may be treated through day surgery like laparoscopy to enhance tube function.
+In cases of severe or irreparable blockages, assisted reproductive technologies such as IVF can be used to bypass the fallopian tubes, increasing the likelihood of pregnancy.

 Polycystic Ovary Syndrome (PCOS)